aws-samples/bedrock-claude-chat/README.md

 ![](https://github.com/aws-samples/bedrock-claude-chat/actions/workflows/test.yml/badge.svg)

 > [!Tip]
-> 🔔**Multi-modal chat by [Claude v3 (Sonnet)](https://aws.amazon.com/jp/about-aws/whats-new/2024/03/anthropics-claude-3-sonnet-model-amazon-bedrock/) is available for now**.
+> 🔔**Multi-modal chat by [Claude v3 (Haiku, Sonnet)](https://aws.amazon.com/jp/about-aws/whats-new/2024/03/anthropics-claude-3-sonnet-model-amazon-bedrock/) is available for now**.
 See [Release](https://github.com/aws-samples/bedrock-claude-chat/releases/tag/v0.4.2) for the detail.

 > [!Warning]
 > The current version (`v0.4.x`) has no compatibility with ex version (~`v0.3.0`) due to the change of DynamoDB table schema. **Please note that UPDATE (i.e. `cdk deploy`) FROM EX VERSION TO `v0.4.x` WILL DESTROY ALL OF EXISTING CONVERSATIONS.**